rontarrant/gtkDcoding/docs/_posts/2019-09-10-0069-textview-and-textbuffer.md

 We don’t have to instantiate the `TextBuffer` because the `TextView` already has one associated with it when it’s instantiated.
 But, there is some flexibility here.
 We could end up with this association between a `TextView` and a `TextBuffer` in a few different ways:

 - instantiate a `TextView` and grab a pointer to its `TextBuffer` (as we're doing in this example),
-- instantiate the `TextBuffer` first and pass it to the `TextView`’s overloaded constructor—which doesn’t seem all that useful to me unless you…
+- instantiate the `TextBuffer` first and pass it to the `TextView`’s overloaded constructor—which doesn’t seem all that useful to me unless you...
 - instantiate one `TextView` and pass its `TextBuffer` along to the constructors for one or more other `TextView`s so they can share.

 But in this example, we’ll do it the simplest way: